sravani-jakkula/GDP-Project/README2.md

 ### Asset table
 Done with updating the asset in the asset table and to read the asset from the asset table is done successfully.

+### Working on deleting asset
+working on deletion operation on asset in the asset table and there is a small correction on asset post request in the backend it need to be updated.